-1. Terms and Conditions and National Policy Requirements
+Terms and Conditions and National Policy Requirements.

-If a grant is awarded, the grantee must comply with the terms and conditions in the formal award document provided by the contracting officer at the time of award.
-The National Policy Assurances to be incorporated as award terms are located at http://www.science.doe.gov/sbir/NEWWEB/terms_and_conditions_for_sbir.htm.
+If a grant is awarded, the recipient must comply with the terms and conditions in the formal award document provided by the contracting officer at the time of award.
+The National Policy Assurances to be incorporated as award terms are located at the following web address http://management.energy.gov/business_doe/1374.htm.